Honório de Freitas Guimarães: Communist activities

 Guimarães (right) in the newspaper A Noite; it reads "the stranglers" (os estranguladores).

 Honório de Freitas Guimarães was married to Maria de Figueiredo, the youngest daughter of the Count of Figueiredo.
 Maria had been part of the intellectual circles in Paris at the time, and as a result, around 1925, Guimarães became interested in socialism and communism.
 He also sympathized with the Prestes Column.
-After the Brazilian Revolution of 1930, he went to Buenos Aires with his brother-in-law to establish contact with Luís Carlos Prestes and help him revive the Revolutionary Action League, created in July 1930 in the same city with the aim of implementing the anti-imperialist agrarian revolution.
+After the Revolution of 1930, he went to Buenos Aires with his brother-in-law to establish contact with Luís Carlos Prestes and help him revive the Revolutionary Action League, created in July 1930 in the same city with the aim of implementing the anti-imperialist agrarian revolution.

 Guimarães returned to Brazil and became associated with the Brazilian Communist Party (PCB), joining it in late 1931 and taking on the role of mimeograph technician and general services.
 He also worked with Eucina de Lacerda, the wife of Fernando de Lacerda, prominent members within the PCB.
 Guimarães became part of the national secretariat of the PCB in early 1934, with Antônio Maciel Bonfim serving as the secretary-general at the time.
 Later on, he also became a part of the central committee.
 Guimarães participated in the planning of the Brazilian communist uprising of 1935, although he did not agree with it.
 The armed movement failed, and the leadership of the PCB ordered the execution of Antônio Maciel Bonfim's consort, Elza Fernandes, on suspicion of betrayal.
 Guimarães became involved in her execution.

 The Brazilian communist uprising of 1935 was followed by a strong repression against all government opponents.
 Guimarães took over the position of secretary-general of the PCB for a few months after the arrest of several members, replacing Miranda.
 He clandestinely traveled to Moscow in 1937, returned to Brazil in 1939, and was arrested at the end of that year and the beginning of 1940.
 Guimarães was sentenced by the National Security Tribunal to approximately 30 years in prison.
 While imprisoned on Ilha Grande, he attempted suicide and escapes until he was allowed to reside in a house near the prison with his second wife, Maria Nazaré Nunes Guimarães, and his children.
 Two of his children died there.
 The Duke of Gloucester and Leopold of Belgium, his colleagues at Eton, requested the release of Guimarães.